open-austin/budgetparty/README.md

 - New icons and [imagery](https://github.com/open-austin/budgetparty/issues/71).
 - Other [technical](https://github.com/open-austin/budgetparty/issues/43) improvements.

-Our target launch for v1.0 is April 7, 2017.
+Our target launch for v1.0 is May 7, 2017.

-We will present the game and curriculum to AISD high school departments chairs on April 11, 2017.
+We presented the game and curriculum to AISD high school departments chairs on April 11, 2017.

 Teachers will implement the instructional tools in May 2017.